 John

-You wont have to pay for the upgrade a second time as long as you:
+You dont have to pay for the upgrade a second time as long as you:

 a) install using the same user account